-If you have my book, Take A Hike With Your Children, it indicates that Johnston Canyon is stroller friendly, and It was when my book was first published, but with the increased popularity of this trail, there is no way you can now safely and respectfully push a stroller here anymore.
+If you have my book, Take A Hike With Your Children, it indicates that Johnston Canyon is stroller friendly, and It was when my book was first published.
+With the increased popularity of this trail there is no way you can now safely and respectfully push a stroller here anymore.
 Yes, I will be updating that in my second edition.

-Hop On Banff is 100% Locally Owned and Operated, which means when you choose to ride with them, you are helping an individual achieve their goals and dreams, as well as providing local jobs.
-In addition, these guys have over two decades of experience working in the Banff tourism industry, and this has paid off in the success of their business and the service they offer, as Hop On Banff is Banff’s # 1 Tour!
+Hop On Banff is 100% locally owned and operated, which means when you choose to ride with them, you are helping an individual achieve their goals and dreams, as well as providing local jobs.
+In addition, these guys have over two decades of experience working in Banff’s tourism industry.
+You can really tell going by the success of their business and the service they offer, as Hop On Banff is Banff’s # 1 Tour!

 I thoroughly enjoyed being a guest and not the guide on this particular day.
 It was a pleasure to sit back, enjoy the views and not worry about “racing to the place” for a parking spot.
 I only wish they had more yellow school buses for everyone to Hop On!

 In summary, it was an awesome and relaxing way to get around.
-I highly recommend Hop On Banff, and if you are interested in joining them this summer, you should book your tickets now, as tickets are limited per day.
+I highly recommend Hop On Banff.
+If you are interested in joining them this summer, you should book your tickets now as tickets are limited each day.